MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/debug-tier-1.md

 ## Configure the .env file

 To hit the tier 1 environment from the local node server on the e-Commerce development environment, set the **MsDyn365Commerce_BASEURL** in the .env file to the tier 1 Retail server URL.
-Details for setting the .env file can be found at [Configure a development environment (.env) file](configure-env-file.md) page.
+Details for setting the .env file can be found here: [Configure a development environment (.env) file](configure-env-file.md).

 To get the Retail server URL open the LCS web page and select the project and tier 1 environment.
 Next, select the "Login" button at the top right and select "Retail Server URL" as shown below.